beijingsoftware/Vault.gs/README.md

 3. Deploy the script as a web app.
 4. Make requests to the endpoints defined in the script to perform CRUD operations on your spreadsheet data.

-Or, you can use the Vault.gs Web UI at

 ## Examples

 Here are a few examples of how to use Vault.gs: